About HEATDRAWN

 Every HEATDRAWN property is developed with cross-format potential from day one.

-INHERITANCE — A magazine about race, culture, money, power, and what gets passed down.
+INHERITANCE — Award-winning magazine about race, culture, money, power, and what gets passed down.

-REPUTATION — An award-winning limited series podcast on homelessness and housing policy.
+REPUTATION — Award-winning limited series podcast on homelessness and housing policy.

-THE THREAD — An AI-powered narrative experiment exploring obituary data, memory, and legacy.
+THE THREAD — Award-winning AI-powered narrative experiment exploring obituary data, memory, and legacy.

 Omidyar Network Tech Journalism Fund Grant (2026)